venkata231/tm_assignment/README.md

 How To Run tests

+	Option 1) In Eclipse open "RunCucumberTest.java" file and click on "Run" button on top menu

-	Navigate to project folder and run command "mvn test"
+	Option 2) Navigate to project folder in terminal and run command "mvn test"

 Reports